Frequently Asked Questions

 While the exact design details of these trails are still being developed, we know that amenities like trailheads, restrooms, drinking fountains, lighting, wayfinding and benches improve the overall experience for users.
 UDOT’s goal is to incorporate these facilities when and where possible.

-Ultimately UDOT and the Utah Transportation Commission will decide which facilities will be part of the UTN program.
-As part of the program development process, UDOT is working closely with partners such as Metropolitan Planning Organizations, Association of Governments, and Counties to understand which proposed trail facilities from existing plans might be eligible for the funding and, when connected together, build out a regional paved trail backbone or spine.
+Ultimately UDOT and the Utah Transportation Commission will decide which facilities will be part of the Utah Trail Network program.
+As part of the program development process, UDOT is working closely with partners such as Metropolitan Planning Organizations, Association of Governments, and Counties to understand which proposed trails from existing plans might be eligible for the funding and, when connected together, build out a regional paved trail backbone or spine.
 UDOT intends to honor the comprehensive planning work that has already been done across the state, while creating space for municipalities to imagine new, critical connections that might not yet be planned.
 Similar to other transportation funding decisions, the proposed trail projects for the UTN will be approved by the governor-appointed Utah Transportation Commission.
 The process for how UDOT is considering facilities is outlined on the Process page.

 I am a trail enthusiast, what is the best way for me to influence which trails are funded?